gitlabhq/gitlabhq/doc/user/application_security/dependency_scanning/index.md

 that is provided by [Auto DevOps](../../../topics/autodevops/index.md).

-GitLab checks the Dependency Scanning report, compares the found vulnerabilities between the source and target branches, and shows the information right on the merge request.
+GitLab checks the Dependency Scanning report, compares the found vulnerabilities between the source and target branches, and shows the information on the merge request.

 ![Dependency Scanning Widget](img/dependency_scanning.png)